terry-richards/jit-developer/README.md

   && cd ../..
 ```

-And then finishing by logging into the [AWS CloudShell](https://aws.amazon.com/cloudshell/) and executing this one-liner:
+And then finish by logging into the [AWS CloudShell](https://aws.amazon.com/cloudshell/) and executing this one-liner:

 ```bash
 USER_TO_DELETE='terraform' && \